jpmagido/challenge-csv/STEP_1.md

 As a matter of fact, we like specs, feel free to add some
-We want to see .git in your repo :)
+Dont forget to include your git file: `.git` in your repo :)